nytud/emdeppy/README.md

   - Clone the repository
   - Add Heroku as remote origin
   - Add buildpacks (in the specified order!)
-  - Push the repository to Heroku
+  - Push the repository to Heroku (Beware git-lfs, and pip Cython install!)
   - Enjoy!

 ## Usage